Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Recoil & Rumble support *NEW*

-     - DIY instructions & files.
+     - DIY instructions, files & PCB's.

-     - Made by gamers for gamers.
+     - Made by a gamer for gamers.
 WITH community input.

      - Open source.
 Things like 3D Printed Shells, PCBs, LED Housings etc.